vaishnavitv/vaishnavitv/README.md

 Create checklists, initiate review processes, and set up version control.
 These tools aren't chains; they help your documentation speak with one voice, one tone, and one style.
 Source : [Proper-Documentation](https://vadimkravcenko.com/shorts/proper-documentation/)
-I love Swagger personally for API documentaion.
+I love Swagger personally for API documentation.
 #DocsOrItAintHappen

 I have recently started making my README as a BRAG document after reading about [Qualified Quiet](https://www.linkedin.com/pulse/you-member-qualified-quiet-tim-pence/)